-What is Vehicle Collection and Delivery Insurance?
+What Is Vehicle Collection and Delivery Insurance?

 Vehicle Collection and Delivery Insurance is specialist motor trade insurance cover for businesses and drivers who move vehicles they don’t own – between dealerships, auction sites, garages, or direct to customers.
 Unlike standard car or van insurance, this policy is designed for professionals who handle, drive, or transport a wide range of vehicles as part of their work.
 It’s also known as delivery and collection agents insurance or trade plate insurance, and it helps keep your business legal and protected every step of the journey.